BernardoCovas/esk8/README.md

 ```

-Most important maybe are the BMS and PS2 Config, more specifically:
+Most important settings are the BMS and PS2 Config, more specifically:

 ```C
 #define E_RIDE_UART_BMS_TX_PINS